frankyeh/Practicum/mpipeline.md

 ---

-## From NIFTI/DICOM to SRC files
+## Session 2: Diffusion MRI Preprocessing (15 minutes)

 Download [OpenNeuro ds002087 dataset](https://openneuro.org/datasets/ds002087) `datasets with and without deliberate head movements for detection and imputation of dropout in diffusion MRI`

 ## Identify quality problems due to

+Starting from largest quality affecting problems

 - **Motion artifacts**: These occur when the subject moves during the scan, which can cause blurring or distortion in the images.
+  - use QC to drop outlier scans instead of correcting it.

 - **Eddy current artifacts**: These are caused by currents induced in the subject by the MRI's magnetic field gradients.
 They can cause distortion and signal loss in the images.
+  - sequence-based solution available (bipolar pulse)
+  - increamental improvement nowadays because of sequence improvement

 - **Susceptibility artifacts**: These are caused by differences in the magnetic properties of different tissues, which can cause signal loss or distortion in the images.
+  - sequence-based solution available (readout segmentation)
+  - very limited improvement
+  - cannot get the missing region back

+- **noise reduction**
+  - not really needed for DTI and GQI/QSDR
+  - impossible to keep all meaningful information

+- **Gibbs ringing**
+  - SNR too low at DWI to see them.

-## Options
+## Tools

 - FSL's topup:
   - need reversed phase encoding b0